windingwind/zotero-actions-tags/README.md

   When selecting multiple items in the library, the action will be triggered once for all items (`items=[...], item=undefined`) and then one by one for each item (`items=[], item=...`).
 You can use the `items` variable to get the selected items array and avoid duplicate executions.

+  > Please always use the `items` instead of `ZoteroPane.getSelectedItems()`.
+The action can be triggered from entrances outside the library, where the items are not from `ZoteroPane`.

   <details style="text-indent: 4em">
   <summary>Examples with `items`</summary>